Musicianship Placement Exams

 - Roig-Francolí: Harmony in Context (McGraw Hill)

-- Turek, Theory for Today's Musician w/ Musical Example CDROM (McGraw-Hill)
+- Turek: Theory for Today's Musician with Musical Example CD-ROM (McGraw-Hill)